Global cues lift equities; IT stocks surge

-New Delhi, March 10 (IANS) Robust global cues along with healthy buying interest in IT and metal stocks lifted India's benchmark equity indices for the third consecutive session on Wednesday.
+New Delhi: Robust global cues along with healthy buying interest in IT and metal stocks lifted India's benchmark equity indices for the third consecutive session on Wednesday.

 Accordingly, the key indices had a gap-up opening and soon made intra day highs.